The Forgotten Revolution: Virtual Reality Projection

 The Future of VR: It’s All Coming Together

 So, our prediction is that the rise of VR for corporate use cases combined with the overlooked revolution in 3D projection technology will lead to a growth in projection VR solutions that augment HMD-based VR experiences.
 Combined with traditional screen-based 3D experiences, this makes for a perfect storm that will help VR come to life in the workspace, in classrooms, and in the enterprise market.

 Want to learn more about our Projection VR systems?
-Check out this page or see our Buyer’s Guide to get more in depth.
+Check out this page to get more in depth.
 WorldViz makes a line of products that integrates all modalities of VR into system solutions for enterprises – walking VR, projection VR, HMDs, and VR on traditional screens.

 Contact us for more details or if you have any questions.